codesurfers/codesurfers.github.io/links/index.md

 [Real World OCaml](https://realworldocaml.org/)

 A book about OCaml, a fast, functional programming language used in research and industry.
+A new edition is in the works.

 #### Lisp